Pod Sandboxing with Azure Kubernetes Service (AKS)

 The following example adds a node pool to myAKSCluster with one node in nodepool2 in the myResourceGroup:

-az aks nodepool add --cluster-name myAKSCluster --resource-group myResourceGroup --name nodepool2 --os-sku AzureLinux --workload-runtime KataMshvVmIsolation --node-vm-size Standard_D4s_v3
+az aks nodepool add --cluster-name myAKSCluster --resource-group myResourceGroup --name nodepool2 --os-sku AzureLinux --workload-runtime KataVmIsolation --node-vm-size Standard_D4s_v3

-2. Run the az aks update command to enable pod sandboxing (preview) on the cluster.
+2. Run the az aks update command to enable pod sandboxing on the cluster.

 az aks update --name myAKSCluster --resource-group myResourceGroup

-To demonstrate deployment of a trusted application on the shared kernel in the AKS cluster, perform the following steps.
+To deploy a pod with the Kata runtime on your AKS cluster, perform the following steps.

-1. Create a file named trusted-app.yaml to describe a trusted pod, and then paste the following manifest.
+1. Create a file named kata-app.yaml to describe your kata pod, and then paste the following manifest.

 kind: Pod